These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report complications such as morning headaches, cor pulmonale, or CO2 retention

-Why: Complications elevate the rating to 100%.
+Complications elevate the rating to 100%.
 If you have been told you have right heart enlargement, pulmonary hypertension, or high CO2 on blood tests, these are critical rating criteria that must be reported.

-Do this instead: Report all cardiologist and pulmonologist findings.
+Instead: Report all cardiologist and pulmonologist findings.
 Bring echocardiogram results, ABG results, or pulmonary function test results showing these complications.

 Impact: 100%